earosenthal77/seqsorcerer_final/README.md

 ### 5. Download Docker Desktop and Create Account
 Download at this link: https://www.docker.com/products/docker-desktop/
 Create a Docker account with a username and password.
-** Note: go into Docker settings, under Resources, and expand memory limit slider bar
+** To allot more RAM to Docker: go into Docker settings, under Resources, and expand memory limit and CPU slider bar
 ### 6. Build Docker Image
 Use terminal to set your working directory to the seqsorcerer_final repository
 Build Docker image with this command: ```docker build -t rnaseq-pipeline:1.0 .```